Hurricane Ian: Damage estimates

 Preliminary estimates of damages from Hurricane Ian are wide-ranging.
 Various analytic agencies and insurance companies have placed losses in the tens of billions.
 CoreLogic reported potential insured losses at $28–47 billion.
 Verisk Analytics indicated a total of $42–57 billion and potentially over $60 billion when losses not covered under the NFIP are included.
 Moody's Analytics calculated potential damages of $45–55 billion in Florida alone with billions more in South Carolina.
 Total economic losses were estimated at $56 billion by Enki Research.
 Karen Clark & Co. placed insured damages at nearly $63 billion with total economic losses over $100 billion.
 On October 10, Risk Management Solutions, a subsidiary of Moody's Corporation, placed private market damages at $53–74 billion with an additional $10 billion from the NFIP.
 Beyond physical and economic losses, The Triple-I Corporation estimated litigation costs in Florida would reach $10–20 billion.

-On January 10, 2023, the National Oceanic and Atmospheric Administration estimated total losses at $112 billion, making Ian the costliest hurricane in Florida's history, surpassing Hurricane Irma, as well as the third-costliest in US history.
+On January 10, 2023, the National Oceanic and Atmospheric Administration estimated total losses at $112 billion, making Ian the costliest hurricane in Florida's history, surpassing Hurricane Irma of 2017, as well as the third-costliest in US history, behind only Hurricane Katrina of 2005 and Hurricane Harvey of 2017 respectively.
 Ian marked the 15th billion-dollar disaster for the country in 2022.

+In 2023, Florida senator Rick Scott introduced the Hurricane Tax Relief Act into the 118th Congress, which would enable Ian's victims, as well as victims of Hurricanes Nicole and Fiona in the US and Puerto Rico to more easily claim damage relief on their 2022 tax bills.

+Congressional investigation

+In August 2023, the House Committee on Oversight and Government Reform launched an investigation into the government's response to and overall recovery efforts from Hurricane Ian.
+During the investigation, witnesses from Federal Emergency Management Agency (FEMA), the Small Business Administration (SBA), the Department of Housing and Urban Development (HUD), along with others were called to provide testimony.